Xabaril/BeatPulse/README.md

 Beatpulse project was created to fill a gap in Asp.Net Core ecosystem when no health checks libraries were available.

-Now that Microsoft is rolling out their own [health checks integration](https://github.com/aspnet/Diagnostics)  ,the Beatpulse project will be focused in contributing towards this library.
+Now that Microsoft is rolling out their own [health checks integration](https://github.com/aspnet/Diagnostics),  the Beatpulse project will be focused in contributing towards this library.

 All liveness, UI and Beatpulse features are already available as extensions for the new Microsoft health checks package in this repository: